Myth: A rock-solid, shake-the-car installation is not ideal and you could break your carseat or damage the seatbelt

-We know that the tighter you can couple the carseat to the vehicle, the better.
-This is why rigid LATCH/ISOFIX attachments are so beneficial.
-On the flip side – in a crash, the difference between a carseat installed rock-solid (with seatbelt or conventional LATCH attachments) and a carseat installed acceptably with just a little bit of movement at the beltpath, is negligible.
+FACT: The tighter you can couple the carseat to the vehicle, the better.
+This is why rigid LATCH/ISOFIX attachments are so beneficial!
+But just so we’re all on the same page – during a crash the difference between a carseat installed rock-solid and a carseat installed acceptably with just a little bit of movement at the beltpath, is negligible.
 Don’t convince yourself that a rock-solid install is going to keep that seat from moving during a moderate to severe crash – but it’s certainly better than starting out in a crash with a loose installation.

 However, there could be cases where too tight is possible.
-If you’re installing a carseat that has an integrated mechanical advantage feature – like a Britax with ClickTight, or Chicco with SuperCinch, you need to follow the manufacturer’s directions and guidance.
+If you’re installing a carseat that has an integrated mechanical advantage feature – like a Britax with ClickTight, Graco with SnugLock, or Chicco with SuperCinch, you need to follow the manufacturer’s directions and guidance for proper installation.

 For carseats that don’t have a built-in mechanical advantage, if you can use a few tricks or installation techniques and achieve a really solid installation, that’s great.
 But if you’re fighting with the install and the best you can achieve is just a little bit of side-to-side or front-to-back movement and it’s not more than 1″ of movement, that’s perfectly okay too.
 It’s not always possible to get a rock-solid install but if you can – there is certainly nothing bad or wrong with that.

-Obviously, in these cases, you have a compelling circumstance and you may need to lighten up a little on your regular installation technique.
+Obviously, in these cases, you have a compelling circumstance (key words) and you may need to lighten up a little on your regular installation technique.

-Bottom line: Unless there is some compelling reason not to, get the carseat as tight as you can with *reasonable effort* but don’t feel guilty if you can’t get it rock-solid.
-On the flip side, it’s not bad or wrong if you can get that sucker installed like it’s part of the car with reasonable effort. 🙂
+Bottom line: Unless there is some compelling reason not to, install the carseat as tight as you can with reasonable effort (more key words) but don’t feel guilty if you cannot get it rock-solid.
+On the flip side, it’s not bad or wrong if you can get that sucker installed like it’s part of the car with a reasonable amount of effort. 🙂